-In your first year of the BSc, you get to grips with the broad base of knowledge on which forensic science is built, including biochemistry, drug chemistry, and ballistics.
-You also develop your investigative and laboratory skills.
+In the first year of your degree, you start by getting to grips with the broad base of knowledge on which forensic science is built, including core chemistry, biochemistry, drug chemistry, and ballistics.
+You also develop solid investigative and laboratory skills.

-For those with a relevant science qualification our standard offer is CD/ DD.
+For those with a relevant science qualification our standard offer is CD with one of these to be Chemistry or Biology.
 For those without a relevant science qualification, our standard offer is BB.